 How long will it take to get my JetBlue Plus Card?

 Barclays can make an immediate decision on your application.
-If they require additional information, however, it could take a few business days up to a few weeks.
+But if they require additional information, it could take a few business days up to a few weeks.

 Upon approval, expect your card to arrive in up to 10 business days.